-The Metropolitan Council estimates that Minneapolis had 315,300 jobs in 2015, and projects that the City's employment will grow by 33,054 by 2040.
+The Minnesota Department of Employment and Economic Development estimates that Minneapolis had 318,500 jobs in 2015, and the Metropolitan Council projects that the City's employment will grow by 41,500 by 2040.
 Much of this job growth will happen in downtown Minneapolis, which is appropriate given the role of the central business district as the economic and transportation hub of the region.
 Growing employment downtown will require continued investment in the multimodal transportation system that makes downtown accessible to workers.
 It also means ensuring that land downtown is used as efficiently as possible.